gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 ## OPENHAB
 You need to:
-•	add astro:sun Thing based on astro binding.
+*add astro:sun Thing based on astro binding.
-•	create Sun_Azimuth Item (Number:Angle) and link it with the position#azimuth channel of astro:sun Thing
+*create Sun_Azimuth Item (Number:Angle) and link it with the position#azimuth channel of astro:sun Thing

 ## SHELL
 You need to install python3: